Procaseycash/ng-pure-datatable/README.md

    borderColor: (optional) The border-bottom color of the table seacher.
    queryField: The field name to pass search value into. such as search will be search='value entered'
    width: (optional) The width of the search,
-   position: (optional) The position of the search,
+   position: (optional) The position of the search (accept 'right' or 'left'),
+   positionStyle: (optional) The position style is an object of top and right integer value only (eg {top: 35, right: 20}) but if position is set to left, the style right will be applied on the left position
    ````

    #### Notice for table mapping key and Id to communicate with your defined table